rafaelvzago/skupper-tests/collections/ansible_collections/rhsiqe/skupper/roles/generate_namespaces/README.md

 # Role: generate_namespaces

-This Ansible role creates a Kubernetes namespace using a specified prefix and namespace name.
-The prefix is defined when calling the role, and the namespace name is specified in the inventory.
-The role outputs the created namespace details for verification.
+This Ansible role creates Kubernetes namespaces using a specified prefix and name.
+It ensures the namespace is created in the target cluster and displays its details for verification.

 ## Tasks

 - **Create Namespace:**
-  - Creates a Kubernetes namespace using the specified prefix and namespace name.
+  - Uses the `kubernetes.core.k8s` module to create a Kubernetes namespace with the specified name.
 - **Display Namespace Details:**
-  - Outputs the details of the created namespace.
+  - Outputs the name of the created namespace for confirmation.

 ## Requirements